-Masters of Fine Arts & Design Programs
+Netherlands Masters Degrees in Fine Arts & Design

 When you think “fine arts,” you might have a very specific image in your head.
 You might envision masters such as Leonardo da Vinci laboring over classical works – sculptures and paintings.
 While these traditional visual art forms are included under the umbrella term of “fine arts,” that’s only scratching the surface!